kk-src/azure-postgresql-mcp/README.md

         }
     }
     ```
-    Note: Here, the MCP Server connects to Azure Database for PostgreSQL using PostgreSQL authentication.
-To connect using Microsoft Entra authentication instead, refer to [these instructions](#using-microsoft-entra-authentication-method).
+    **Note**: Here, we use password-based authentication to connect the MCP Server to Azure Database for PostgreSQL for testing purposes only.
+However, we recommend using Microsoft Entra authentication.
+Please refer to [these instructions](#using-microsoft-entra-authentication-method) for guidance.
 3. Restart the Claude Desktop app.
 4. Upon restarting, you should see a hammer icon at the bottom of the input box.
 Selecting this icon will display the tools provided by the MCP Server.